 Existing substrings in comment blocks that follow consistent patterns do not need modification to become active links.
 Defining a pattern and its associated behavior activates the existing substrings.

 Source Links are marked in the source editor by a rectangular edge and colored fill.
-Double-Click to open.
+Double-Click (by default) to open.
 Open Quick Info (Ctrl+K, Ctrl+I) or hover over links defined via plug-in to display optional tooltips.

-Define Source Links in the options dialog for Visual Assist.
+Enable and define Source Links in the options dialog for Visual Assist.
 Default installation of Visual Assist includes example definitions, which you may modify, delete, or leave disabled.
 If you modify the examples or define new Source Links, installation of future builds of Visual Assist will not overwrite your definitions.

 The list of definitions identifies the types of links that Visual Assist might find in source comments.
 Visual Assist installs with several example definitions, although not all are enabled by default.